 Have you ever wondered if a tactical flashlight can be allowed to travel with you on an airplane?
 Have you had your items confiscated at the effort by TSA before, and you are worried if tactical flashlights are allowed on planes?

-Tactical flashlights are known to use high lumen LEDs to blind an attacker temporarily.
+Tactical flashlights commonly use high lumen LEDs to blind an attacker temporarily.
 In addition, they serve as a good self-defense tool, especially in the dark.

 However, the TSA website allows flashlights fewer than 7 inches long without sharp edges.

-Knowing in advance what items need to be checked and what can be transported before arriving at the airport can save you a lot of time.
+Knowing what items need to be checked and what can be transported before arriving at the airport can save you a lot of time.

 In addition, packing your carry-on bag correctly speeds up the screening process and reduces the risk of setting off an alarm.